 Have a little look around — not too obviously, just a peek.
-Chances are, even if it's just different coloured socks or another colour of scarf, there's no one dressing exactly the same as you right now.
+Chances are, even if it's just different colored socks or another color of scarf, there's no one dressing exactly the same as you right now.

 The evolution of storage